nicolovalle/fccmacro/README.md

 ```
 See below for analyses options.
 See the code for possible observables IDs.
 + `getvalues.first` is non binned array of values for the observable
-+ `getvalues.second` is the Scale Factor, different from 1 in case `RunOnN` is positive and smaller than the number of entries of the processed tree.
++ `getvalues.second` is the Scale Factor, smaller than 1 in case `RunOnN` is positive and smaller than the number of entries of the processed tree.

 ### Analyses options